What is a Chalazion?

 - Clean your eyelids before going to bed.

-- Medicated eye drops and oral medications can address some of the parasites that live in and around the meibomian glands, which can cause the blockages the lead to styes and chalazia.
+- Medicated eye drops and oral medications can address some of the parasites that live in and around the meibomian glands, which can cause the blockages that lead to styes and chalazion.

-- Use an eyewash designed especially for eyes to reduce the build of oils and secretions around the eyes.
+- Use an eyewash designed especially for eyes to reduce the build-up of oils and secretions around the eyes.